 HUNTER, Cpl.
 Thomas Peck, VC

-Cpl.
-Hunter was killed during operations at Lake Comacchio, Italy.
+Corporal Thomas Peck Hunter died during operations at Lake Comacchio, Italy.
 He was posthumously awarded the Victoria Cross.

 In Italy during the advance by the Commando to its final objective, Corporal Hunter of "C" Troop was in charge of a Bren group of the leading sub section of the Commando.
 Having advanced to within 400 yards of the canal, he observed the enemy were holding a group of houses South of the canal.
 Realising that his Troop behind him were in the open, as the country there was completely devoid of cover, and that the enemy would cause heavy casualties as soon as they opened fire, Corporal Hunter seized the Bren gun and charged alone across two hundred yards of open ground.
 Three Spandaus from the houses, and at least six from the North bank of the canal opened fire and at the same time the enemy mortars started to fire at the Troop.